jm27/liri-node-app/README.md

 * In addition to logging the data to your terminal/bash window, output the data to a .txt file called `log.txt`.

-4. Include screenshots, gifs or videos of the app functioning
-5. Contain a link to a deployed version of the app

 # Technologies

 LIRI app was written inside a Javascript file, it uses node.js and npm modules libraries to run.
-7. State your role in the app development